Not Accepting Guests

 HOW I PARTICIPATE IN COUCHSURFING

-I also took lead of Couchsurfing Camp @ Burning Man (couchsurfingcamp.org).
+I also took lead of Couchsurfing Camp @ Burning Man, now called CouchBurners Camp, and we've been going strong since 2007..
 Basically, we are a weeklong CS event/theme camp in black rock city.
-Our main event is on Tuesday evening.. come say hi!

 Here's the consice version...

-Art, art, aRt, bikes, scalding baths, getting filthy dirty, halloween, impromptu trips, ganja, Billy Lane, coffeemugs, reddit exchanges, boozing with company, zombiewalks, new socks, myman Jack, late nights, sweaty sweaty sheets ;), hiking where none-few have hiked before, time with good people, facepaints, learning, singing in my aweful voice at the top of my lungs... especially on some random isolated mountaintop, good storytellers, sunbathing in the buff, backpacking through foreign countries wondering where I'll sleep or how I'll eat, starlight, the feel of a wave as it crashes against you, seeing the spark of knowledge form in the eye of a 2 year old for the first time, knowing that you had alot to do with getting that spark there, double espressos con pane, belly laughs of little kids, sour candy, surrounding myself with good music, being the devil's advocate, hot wax, going to shows, camping in the boonies, the smell of pomegranite/mango, the taste/texture/temp of good coffee ice cream as it slides down your throat, the feel of a recently shaved head.... or the tug of a looong goatee, pleasure in every sence of the word, the smell of IcyHot, astral exploration, people watching, cooking amazing meals, snuggling... to a point, the buzz in your body after a few hours of working out, the smell and feel of babies.. minus the crap, old peoples wrinkles, watching people dance like no one is watching, being up to my elbows..or ankles.. in wet clay, sand between my toes, breathing... and not getting 'city' in with the air, long hugs, rewatching good film, metal+oxyacetaline+forges+hammering, making people think, goose bumps, blank canvases, yoga practices, taking my class out to jump in the puddles, reading, physics, volunteering where I can, giving massages, putting you to sleep with my feather touch, finding money in my clothes, making someone smile, long coats and tall boots, dancing for hours on end- drenched in sweat, candlelight, being able to put the blowdryer down, making a fool of myself at the pool table or bowling alley, finding old friends, an oven that's baking something, putting on clothes that just got out of the dryer, taking off clothes, reading Discover front to back an hour after I get it out of the mailbox, the complete honesty and innocence of a child, the satisfaction of stepping back after finishing a piece that's taken a while to create, couch cuddling to a good movie, kayaking, watching someone you don't know stare at one of your pieces in a gallery when they don't know you're the one who created it... and wondering what they're thinking, having a 2year old randomly come up behind you and say "Klaire, can I give you a hug.. you know what?
-I love you so much", Having a different 2 year old say basically the same thing an hour later, roller coasters and amusement parks, snowflakes that stay on my nose and eyelashes, loud music, the hole in the wall places where there's no sign.. where pitchers are $4... the bartender knows you and all your friends by name... and puts on the music you like... the pool table is free if you bang it in just the right spot... you can stay comfortable till well past closing time... and for the most part there's not a huge 'hip' scene screwing things up, the dizzying enigmatic feeling of your energyflow pulsating/expanding/vibrating, waking with dream memory recall, giant air-filled bouncy thingies, ballpits, kickboxing, new experiences, meeting interesting new people.
+Art, art, aRt, bikes, scalding baths, getting filthy dirty, halloween, impromptu trips, coffeemugs, reddit exchanges, celebrating with company, zombiewalks, new socks, late nights, hiking where none-few have hiked before, time with good people, facepaints, learning, singing in my aweful voice at the top of my lungs... especially on some random isolated mountaintop, good storytellers, sunbathing in the buff, backpacking through foreign countries wondering where I'll sleep or how I'll eat, starlight, the feel of a wave as it crashes against you, seeing the spark of knowledge form in the eye of a 2 year old for the first time, knowing that you had to do with getting that spark there, double espressos con pane, belly laughs of little kids, sour candy, surrounding myself with good music, being the devil's advocate, going to shows, camping in the boonies, the smell of pomegranate/mango, the taste/texture/temp of good coffee ice cream as it slides down your throat, the feel of a recently shaved head, pleasure in every sense of the word, the smell of IcyHot, astral exploration, people watching, cooking amazing meals, snuggling... to a point, the buzz in your body after a few hours of working out, the smell and feel of babies.. minus the crap, old peoples wrinkles, watching people dance like no one is watching, being up to my elbows..or ankles.. in wet clay, sand between my toes, breathing... and not getting 'city' in with the air, long hugs, rewatching good film, metal+oxyacetylene+forges+hammering, making people think, goose bumps, blank canvases, yoga practices, taking my class out to jump in the puddles, reading, physics, volunteering, giving massages, feather touch, finding money in my clothes, making someone smile, long coats and tall boots, dancing for hours on end- drenched in sweat, candlelight, making a fool of myself at the pool table or bowling alley, finding old friends, an oven that's baking something, putting on clothes that just got out of the dryer, taking off clothes, the complete honesty and innocence of a child, the satisfaction of stepping back after finishing a piece that's taken a while to create, couch cuddling to a good movie, kayaking, watching someone you don't know stare at one of your pieces in a gallery when they don't know you're the one who created it... and wondering what they're thinking, having a 2year old randomly come up behind you and say "Klaire, can I give you a hug.. you know what?
+I love you so much", Having a different 2 year old say basically the same thing an hour later, roller coasters and amusement parks, snowflakes that stay on my nose and eyelashes, loud music, the hole in the wall places where there's no sign.. where pitchers are $4... the bartender knows you and all your friends by name... and puts on the music you like, free pool, the dizzying enigmatic feeling of your energyflow pulsating/expanding/vibrating, waking with dream memory recall, giant air-filled bouncy thingies, ballpits, kickboxing, new experiences, meeting interesting new people.

 Backpacking solo throughout Europe... and continuing the trip after having been completely robbed.
 It was fantastic, and I wouldnt have had it any other way.